railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

   structure so that multiple codes can be formed into trees in the same way as a Chart of Accounts.

-* a :guilabel:`Tax`, the basic tax object that contains the rules for calculating tax on the financial transaction it's attached to, and is linked to the General Accounts and to the Tax Cases.
+* a :guilabel:`Tax`, the basic tax object that contains the rules for calculating tax on the financial transaction it is attached to, and is linked to the General Accounts and to the Tax Cases.
 A tax can contain multiple child taxes and base its calculation on those taxes rather than the base transaction, providing considerable flexibility.
 Each tax belongs to a :guilabel:`Tax Group` (currently just
   \ ``VAT``\   or \ ``Other``\  ).

 * the :guilabel:`General Accounts`, that record the taxes owing and paid.
-Since the general accounts are discussed elsewhere in this part of the book and are not tax-specific, they won't be detailed in this section.
+Since the general accounts are discussed elsewhere in this part of the book and are not tax-specific, they will not be detailed in this section.

 You can attach zero or more :guilabel:`Supplier Tax` and :guilabel:`Customer Tax` items to products, so that you can